faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 `EXC_BAD_INSTRUCTION (SIGILL)` |This is when the program code itself is faulty, not the memory it might be accessing.
 This should be rare on iOS devices; a compiler or optimiser bug, or faulty hand written assembly code.
 On Simulator, it is a different story as using an undefined opcode is a technique used by the Swift runtime to stop on access to zombie objects (deallocated objects).
 `EXC_GUARD`|This is when the program closed a file descriptor that was guarded.
 An example is the SQLite database used by the system.

-When Termination Reason is present, we can look up the Code as follows:
+When Termination Reason\index{termination reason} is present, we can look up the Code as follows:

 Termination Code | Meaning
 --|--
-`0xdead10cc`  |We held a file lock or sqlite database lock before suspending.
+`0xdead10cc`\index{0xdead10cc}  |We held a file lock or sqlite database lock before suspending.
 We should release locks before suspending.
-`0xbaaaaaad` | A stackshot was done of the entire system via the side and both volume buttons.
+`0xbaaaaaad`\index{0xbaaaaaad} | A stackshot was done of the entire system via the side and both volume buttons.
 See earlier section on System Diagnostics
-`0xbad22222` | VOIP was terminated as it resumed too frequently.
+`0xbad22222`\index{0xbad22222} | VOIP was terminated as it resumed too frequently.
 Also seen with code using networking whilst in the background.
 If our TCP connection is woken up too many times (say 15 wakes in 300 seconds) we get this crash.
-`0x8badf00d` | Our app took too long to perform a state change (starting up, shutting down, handling system message, etc.).
+`0x8badf00d`\index{0x8badf00d} | Our app took too long to perform a state change (starting up, shutting down, handling system message, etc.).
 The watchdog timer noticed the policy violation and caused the termination.
 The most common culprit is doing synchronous networking on the main thread.
-`0xc00010ff` | The system detected a thermal event and kill off our app.
+`0xc00010ff`\index{0xc00010ff} | The system detected a thermal event and kill off our app.
 If it's just on one device it could be a hardware issue, not a software problem in our app.
 If it happens on other devices, check our app's power usage using Instruments.
-`0x2bad45ec` | There was a security violation.
+`0x2bad45ec`\index{0x2bad45ec} | There was a security violation.
 If the Termination Description says, "Process detected doing insecure drawing while in secure mode" it means our app tried to write to the screen when it was not allowed because for example the Lock Screen was being shown.

 #### Magic Numbers and their Hexspeak

 With a certain geek humor, the termination codes, when discussed, are spoken as follows:

-Magic Number | Spoken Phrase
+Magic Number\index{magic number} | Spoken Phrase
 --|--
 `0xdead10cc` | Deadlock
 `0xbaaaaaad` | Bad